HEskandari/NServiceBus.Mailer/README.md

         }
     }

-### Inject ISmtpBuilder into IOC
+### Inject ISmtpBuilder into Container

-Then configure the instance to be injected into the NSerivceBus IOC.
+Then configure the instance to be injected into the NSerivceBus Container.

         configure
             .Configurer